opisano/opisano.github.io/_posts/2025-04-29-unicode-intro.markdown

 To avoid all these issues, Unicode text should be normalized prior to being compared.
 There are several normalizations possible, which can be divided in two groups:

- * Either we decompose text into the maximum number of code points
+ * Either we decompose text into the maximum number of code points (NFD and NFKD methods),
- * or we compose into the minimum number of code points.
+ * or we compose into the minimum number of code points (NFC and NFKC methods).

 and then comparison is performed.

+I won't cover the details here (this post is already long enough).

 # A bit of history